Paltrow’s version of ski crash ‘consistent with laws of physics’, US court told

 Mr Sanderson has accused the actress of crashing into him, and says he sustained several broken ribs and severe head injuries.

-Jurors were given a short physics lesson in court on Tuesday by Dr Scher, in which he wrote out several calculations and diagrams on a large board with a marker.
+Jurors were given a short physics lesson in court by Dr Scher, in which he wrote out several calculations and diagrams on a large board with a marker.

+They were later shown an animation of Ms Paltrow’s version of events.

+In last week’s evidence, Dr Boehne said Ms Paltrow instigating the crash is the “only scenario” that could have resulted in Mr Sanderson’s injuries.

+But Dr Scher said: “Dr Boehne cannot say that Ms Paltrow’s version of events is impossible… it is the only version out of the two that matches with the laws of physics.”

-Asked about evidence from another skier, Craig Ramon, who was present at the time of the incident and claimed Ms Paltrow caused the collision, Dr Scher added: “I couldn’t get it to work”.
+Asked about evidence from another skier, Craig Ramon, who was present and claimed Ms Paltrow caused the collision, Dr Scher added: “I couldn’t get it to work”.

 He also noted that it would have taken very little force for Ms Paltrow’s skis to come off in the collision, but they stayed on.

-The court has already heard evidence from Ms Paltrow and Mr Sanderson.

-Mr Sanderson said he had become a “self-imposed recluse” after the incident and had been advised never to ski again in case of further injury.
+Mr Sanderson says he became a “self-imposed recluse” after the incident and had been advised never to ski again in case of further injury.

 The trial in Park City, Utah, continues.